-To perform this operation, your authority level must be one of the following:
+To perform this operation, you must have one of the following authority levels:

 To retrieve login audits, follow these steps:

 - 1. On the ASMI Welcome pane, specify your user ID and password, and click Log In. - 2.
 In the navigation area, expand Login Profile. - 3.
 Select Retrieve Login Audits.
 The right pane displays the login history.